If you provide some type of product or service, having an established process for customer onboardings is essential.

 Obviously, you can’t provide 24/7 support, unless you have dedicated support teams working in different time zones - although that is a privilege accessible only to the largest of companies.

-For those cases, you can leverage chatbot creation tools and incorporate a chatbot into the mix - depending on the question the user has, the chatbot can give simple answers by providing links to corresponding content within your knowledge base.
+For those cases, you can leverage chatbot creation tools or a chatbot agency and incorporate a chatbot into the mix - depending on the question the user has, the chatbot can give simple answers by providing links to corresponding content within your knowledge base.

 Check-In On Their Progress And Celebrate Their Achievements